-Media reporting on VAWG has significantly improved since the publication of the first version of our Media Guidelines over a decade ago.
-However, our media monitoring data shows that we still have a long way to go.
-Many media outlets and those working within them continue to perpetuate myths and misconceptions when reporting on incidents of violence.
+Media reporting on VAWG has significantly improved since the publication of the first version of our Media Guidelines 10 years ago.
+However, our media monitoring data shows that we still have a long way to go as many news agencies, journalists and editors continue to perpetuate myths and misconceptions when reporting on incidents of violence.
 Using problematic framing and inconsiderate language contributes to a culture that continues to normalise and accept VAWG.
 You can change this.